-The term shin splints or medial tibial stress syndrome or medial tibial tenoperiostitis refers to a painful condition that develops along the inside (medial edge) of the shin (tibia).
+The main symptom of shin splints is pain and stiffness in the shin during and after exercise.
+The discomfort can continue for days after the initial pain.
+The pain is caused by muscles strains from overuse of one of two muscles; tibialis anterior (pain in the upper outside of shin) or timbales posterior (pain in the lower inside of shin).
 The usual location of shin pain is along the lower half of the shin (tibia), anywhere from a few inches above the ankle to about halfway up the shin.
-Shin splints can however, effect just about any part of the lower leg.
+Shin splints can affect just about any part of the lower leg.